JoinColony/colonyJS/docs/api-colony-client.md

 ### `getTaskWorkRatings.call({ taskId }, options)`

-TODO: I'm not entirely sure what this does
+TODO: I'm not entirely sure what this does (see)

 |Param|Type|Description|
 |---|---|---|